-- NHS Resolution has produced its own guidance and training resources, explaining how witnesses may prepare for an inquest, which you may find useful. - The Ministry of Justice has also produced a guide to the coroner service.
-Although it is aimed at bereaved families, it can also be used by those who have been called to attend an inquest. - For those working in maternity services, you may wish to view our mock neonatal inquest films on our Maternity Hub.
+- NHS Resolution has produced its own guidance and training resources, explaining how witnesses may prepare for an inquest, which you may find useful.
+You can find all of this here. - The Ministry of Justice has also produced a guide to the coroner service.
+Although it is aimed at bereaved families, it can also be used by those who have been called to attend an inquest.
+You can read the guide here. - For those working in maternity services, you may wish to view our mock neonatal inquest films on our Maternity Hub.